nhurstknight/reactathon/README.md

-# SEI-project-2 - A General Assembly of Movies
+# SEI-project-2 - A General Assembly of Films
 The deployed app can be found [here](https://condescending-kowalevski-76c740.netlify.app/)

 ## Brief